Alexander Kuklev, JetBrains Research

 Γ ⊢ prf : ◇P

-NB: To remain consistent with univalence under the ◇-modality, ε
+NB: To remain consistent with univalence under the ◇-modality, ε should only be applicable

 to data types, i.e. types satisfying uniqueness of identity proofs propositionally.